 In California, transfer taxes are typically referred to as a Documentary Transfer Tax.
 They’re called this because when the ownership of a property changes hands, the ownership transfer document (Grant Deed, for example) needs to be recorded in the County Recorder’s office where the property is located.
 The County Recorder, under the Revenue and Taxation Code, collects a "transfer fee" on behalf of the State Board of Equalization.

-Typically, in California, it varies with who pays the transfer tax.
+Who pays the transfer tax in California varies by region.
 In Northern California, the buyer normally pays.
-In Southern California, the seller pays the tax, and in Central California, it can be a mixture of both.
-This means in Alameda County, if you are a buyer, you will be required to pay the tax.
-Keep in mind, it is common for buyers and sellers to negotiate who pays the transfer tax.
+In Southern California, the seller pays the tax.
+In Central California, it can be a mixture of both.
+This means in Alameda County, if you are a buyer, you will often be required to pay the tax - though keep in mind, this is not set in stone.
+It is common for buyers and sellers to negotiate who actually pays the transfer tax during the closing process.

 There are also some exemptions to having to pay transfer taxes in Alameda County.
-For example, transfers that are a “gift” and you can prove that no money was involved, transfers between individuals and their Revocable Trusts, and transfers between spouses for no value do not require you to pay a transfer tax.
+For example, transfers that are a "gift" with no money being involved, transfers between individuals and their Revocable Trusts, and transfers between spouses for no value do not require you to pay a transfer tax.
 In short, if there is no money being made from the sale, transfer taxes don’t have to be paid.

 How Much Are Transfer Taxes in Alameda County?

-Using the same amount of $600,000, if you were to buy or sell a house in Oakland, which is in Alameda County, you would have to pay $9,000 in city transfer taxes.
-This is quite a jump from $600 in county transfer taxes.
-Altogether you would owe $9,600 in transfer taxes.
+Using the same base amount of $600,000, a property being transferred in Oakland would be charged an additional $9,000 in city transfer taxes.
+This is quite a jump from only $600 in county transfer taxes, bringing the total to $9600 - almost 2% of the home's value!
 However, if you were to buy or sell a house in San Francisco, which is also in Alameda County, you are not required to pay any city transfer taxes.
-This is because they have elected not to require these on the sale of a home.
+This is because they have elected not to defer to the county, and not require an additional tax on the sale of a home.

 Usually, the seller’s agent will obtain a check from the seller that covers the amount of the transfer tax before the deed is recorded.
 However, just because you’re a buyer doesn’t mean you’re off the hook.
 In some cases, the buyer is responsible.